wupengFEX/eventQueue/README.md

 ###	The result is 2,3 in every browser!
 	remove(a,'click',function(){alert(1)})

-### And the remove function can use many styles and more blank,cause we delete additional blank!such you can user the follwering style:
+### And the remove function can use many styles and more blank,cause we delete additional blanks!such as the follwering style:
 	remove(a,'click',function(){ alert(1) } )
 	remove(a,'click',function(){
 		alert(1) } )